daniel112/RunnerGameUnity/README.md

   pushes p2 upwards.
 - one player is larger(and stronger than the other) larger player can jump higher but has less control in air.
 - one player is smaller than the other can jump decently but has more control in air.
+- Perhaps players have to defend something behind them (aka the thing can take X amt of hits then it dies..
+Kinda like a tower defense mix with endless runner.
+Players could have their own health as well.

 Control Ideas:
 - Left and right side of keyboard for each player.
 - Can be played single player with one person controlling both characters (this should be more difficult).